iamaldren/MessagingAPI/README.md

 The list of all sent messages can be retrieved through this endpoint, and it implements pagination.
 The response will return a JSON object that indicates the number of total pages, and the list of messages in that page.
 The maximum number of messages per page is `10`.

-The `page` parameter must always be numeric, and has a minimum value of 1.
-If the value passed to the parameter is less than 1, it will throw an `HTTP Status 400`.
+The `page` parameter is optional, if the parameter is not present it will return the first page.

 The `sender` parameter is required for retrieving the list of all sent messages.